 Service learning and practicum are essential components to the Health Practice & Policy Program, providing an invaluable cultural experience, practical exposure to the demands of community health care and policy, and development of professional and personal skills.

-A field study trip to Kingston, Jamaica, complements your courses and helps you better understand the community health care challenges in a developing economy.
+REQUIRED: A course-related excursion to Kingston, Jamaica, complements your courses and helps you better understand the community health care challenges in a developing economy.
 This two-week field study is hosted by the University of West Indies School of Nursing, Mona.